GepkoMsx/ML-MSX/README.md

 - Works on real hardware without midifcations
 - Works with expansions, especially storage solutions (sd card, msx-dos2, nextor drives)

+## Current Projects
+- Learn the basics, building a library/toolbox.
+- Build a game as excersize: The boardgame [Azul](https://www.nextmove-games.com/en/azul/).
+(Buy the game if you like it!)

 ## Setup
 To build software we need tools.
 All the work is done on a modern windows 11 PC.
 Software tools used: